-- 1. Daily lodging cost should not exceed \$250 per day (unless pre-approved). - 2.
-Checkout receipt must show "Charges by Date" - 3.
-If receipt shows more than one guest or shared room and if you are requesting reimbursement for others please provide their name and reason. - 4.
-If split cost receipt, must provide split payment. - 5.
-Internet & Wi-Fi are not covered.
+- 1. Daily lodging cost should not exceed the standard per day or basic/group rate (unless preapproved). - 2.
+Checkout receipt must show breakdown of charges and by date. - 3.
+If receipt shows more than one guest or shared room and if you are requesting reimbursement for others, please provide their name and reason. - 4.
+If split cost receipt, must provide proof of split payment. - 5.
+Internet & Wi-Fi, add-ons or upgrades etc. are not covered